Adamm00/IPSet_ASUS/README.md

-(sh /jffs/scripts/firewall ban ip 8.8.8.8 Apples) This Bans The IP Specified With Comment Apples (sh /jffs/scripts/firewall ban range 8.8.8.8/24 Apples) This Bans the CIDR Block Specified With Comment Apples (sh /jffs/scripts/firewall ban domain google.com) This Bans the URL Specified (sh /jffs/scripts/firewall ban country "pk cn sa") This Bans The Known IPs For The Specified Countries (accepts single/multiple inputs if quoted) http://www.ipdeny.com/ipblocks/data/countries/
+(sh /jffs/scripts/firewall ban ip 8.8.8.8 Apples) This Bans The IP Specified With Comment Apples (sh /jffs/scripts/firewall ban range 8.8.8.8/24 Apples) This Bans the CIDR Block Specified With Comment Apples (sh /jffs/scripts/firewall ban domain google.com) This Bans the URL Specified (sh /jffs/scripts/firewall ban country "pk cn sa") This Bans The Known IPs For The Specified Countries (Accepts Single/Multiple Inputs If Quoted) http://www.ipdeny.com/ipblocks/data/countries/

 Here Are Some Example Banmalware Commands;
-(sh /jffs/scripts/firewall banmalware) This Bans IPs From The Predefined Filter List (sh /jffs/scripts/firewall banmalware google.com/filter.list) This Uses The Fitler List From The Specified URL (sh /jffs/scripts/firewall banmalware reset) This Will Reset Skynet Back To The Default Filter URL
+(sh /jffs/scripts/firewall banmalware) This Bans IPs From The Predefined Filter List (sh /jffs/scripts/firewall banmalware google.com/filter.list) This Uses The Fitler List From The Specified URL (sh /jffs/scripts/firewall banmalware reset) This Will Reset Skynet Back To The Default Filter URL (sh /jffs/scripts/firewall banmalware exclude "list1.ipset|list2.ipset") This Will Exclude Lists Matching The Names "list1.ipset list2.ipset" From The Current Filter (Quotes And Pipes Are Nessessary For Seperating Multiple Entries!)
+(sh /jffs/scripts/firewall banmalware exclude reset) This Will Reset The Exclusion List

 Here Are Some Example Whitelist Commands;
 (sh /jffs/scripts/firewall whitelist ip 8.8.8.8 Apples) This Whitelists The IP Specified With Comment Apples